helium/HIP/00XX-linear-lockup-curve.md

 # Summary

-HIP-51 specifies that holders of HNT may lock their HNT for a period of up to 48 months in order to receive veHNT (vote-escrowed HNT). veHNT conveys voting power in the Helium DAO, and may be delegated to a subDAO to receive a share of subDAO token emissions.
-The combination of HNT locked for a particular duration, combined with the assigned veHNT, is called a “position”.
+HIP-51 specifies that holders of HNT may lock their HNT for up to 48 months to receive veHNT (vote-escrowed HNT). veHNT conveys voting power in the Helium DAO, and may be delegated to a subDAO.
+The combination of HNT locked for a duration, combined with the assigned veHNT, is called a position.
 One wallet may contain multiple positions.

 The amount of veHNT returned on lockup increases linearly per HIP-51 from 1x veHNT per HNT at the minimum lockup duration of 6 months, all the way to 100x veHNT per HNT at 48 months.
 However, when a locked HNT position enters cooldown, the associated veHNT follows a different curve and instead declines linearly to zero over the entire period.
 These asymmetric lockup and cooldown functions have unintuitive consequences.
+Therefore, this HIP proposes simplifying the lockup curve, eliminating a minimum lockup period, and allowing veHNT to be transferrable.

 **1. Simplify lockup**

-We propose to simplify the lockup function by specifying a linear relation between the lockup period and the associated veHNT multiplier, assigning 0x veHNT at 0 months and 100x veHNT at 48 months, valid equally at lockup and cooldown.
-This would eliminate the special-case provision for a 6-month duration with 1x veHNT and accordingly increase the veHNT multiplier for short lockup durations in general.
+We propose simplifying the lockup function by specifying a linear relation between the lockup period and the associated veHNT multiplier, assigning 0x veHNT at 0 months and 100x veHNT at 48 months, valid equally at lockup and cooldown.
+This would eliminate the special-case provision for a 6-month duration with 1x veHNT and increase the veHNT multiplier for short lockup durations.

 **2. Eliminate minimum period**

-We propose to eliminate the 6-month minimum lockup period, allowing participants to lock for any desired period up to the maximum, including shorter periods with an accordingly smaller associated amount of veHNT.
+We propose eliminating the 6-month minimum lockup period, allowing participants to lock for any desired period up to the maximum, including shorter periods with an accordingly smaller associated amount of veHNT.

 **3. Make veHNT transferable**